Thailand Digital Nomad Visa Guide (2024)

 These documents have to be submitted at Thailand embassies, consulates, or The Immigration Bureau in Bangkok

-To get the LTR visa, you need to submit the following documents:
+To get the LTR Visa, you need to submit the following documents:

 • A copy of the identification page in your passport,